Leaving Webflow in 2026: What Actually Happened After

 User Accounts, Webflow's native membership system, was deprecated on January 29, 2026.
 Every site that used gated content, login-based access, protected pages, or member-only sections had to rebuild.
 The suggested replacements, Memberstack, Outseta, and similar tools, often cost more per month than the Webflow hosting itself.
 The community response was immediate: "sudden and upsetting," "requiring migration to a third-party solution within a month and a half is a huge burden."

 "For creators who chose Webflow specifically because of its built-in membership system, this news landed hard.
-It revealed that Webflow is explicitly deprioritizing independent creators in favour of enterprise clients.
+It revealed that Webflow is explicitly deprioritizing independent creators in favor of enterprise clients.

 Then came the July 2025 outage.
 The platform went down for over 31 hours.
 Status updates were described by Hacker News commenters as "99% LLM slop."
 Businesses with live client sites had no recourse, no timeline, and no compensation.
 A second outage followed shortly after.
 The open letter from the Webflow community about platform instability was widely shared.